cardano-scaling/website/monthly/2024-04-monthly.md

 The monthly review meeting for April 2024 was held on 2024-04-30 via Google Meet, presenting these [slides][slides] and this [recording][recording].

+- some demos, but cardano buidler fest was the real highlight this month
+- great talks, connections and bridges being built (literally)
+- as can be seen already from the sections contributed above by Pi (SundaeLabs) and Sebastian (CF)

+- in the meeting we used the chance to also highlight longer term plans (next couple of months)
+- and to show first steps into creating a Hydra / Cardano Scaling working group
+- Sneak peek of new paper on fresh scalability tech (Ouroboros Leios)
+- conversation on games and great ways to show off Hydra V1 at rare evo - "Can it run doom?"

 [slides]: https://docs.google.com/presentation/d/1GwABNDvdFFF7LlgIlycyLsQub0Btd9XvwpgEYPrGQ9I/edit#slide=id.g1f87a7454a5_0_1392
 [recording]: https://